-The Contractor shall submit a certificate signed by the Contractor certifying that the construction of the artificial reef is in conformance, or nonconformance, with Contract Documents.
+The Contractor shall submit a certificate signed by the Contractor certifying that the construction of each of the three (3) segments of the geotextile tube are in conformance, or nonconformance, with Contract Documents.
 Certificates shall be required with each pay request submittal to the Engineer.

-SECTION 01150 MEASUREMENTS AND PAYMENT
+SECTION 01150 PAYMENT